m-i-n-d-l-a-b/abberant/modularization-task-list.md

 ## Relevant Files
 - `types/game.ts` - All game type definitions and interfaces extracted from Game.tsx
 - `constants/game.ts` - All game constants and configuration values extracted from Game.tsx
+- `lib/game/GameEngine.ts` - Core game engine class extracted from Game.tsx with placeholder methods for future phases
-- `components/Game.tsx` - Updated to import from new type and constant modules
+- `components/Game.tsx` - Simplified to use the new GameEngine class, reduced from 2,462 lines to ~300 lines

 ## Phase 1: Type Definitions and Interfaces (Priority: High)